Course Catalog

 Integrity Formation

 The institution’s mission statement expresses Gonzaga University's self-understanding through its Catholic, Jesuit and humanistic heritage and identity.
 These spiritual and intellectual traditions are expressed in the ideals of reflective and critical thought, ethical discernment, innovation, and commitment to social justice.
 The ideals imply a deeply held, rigorously maintained, and clearly articulated standard of academic integrity.
-This document presents that standard as understood by the Gonzaga University community of learners, teachers, and scholars and outlines the processes followed when these standardsare violated.
-The Academic Integrity Policy (AIP) applies to all faculty and students (undergraduate and graduate) at Gonzaga, except for the Law School which is
+This catalog presents that standard as understood by the Gonzaga University community of learners, teachers, and scholars and outlines the processes followed when these standards are violated.
+The Academic Integrity Policy (AIP) applies to all faculty and students (undergraduate and graduate) at Gonzaga, except for the Law School which has

 Grade Appeal

 Students must maintain standards of academic performance set forth by the University if they are to receive the certificate of competence implied by course credits and degrees.
 The instructor is the usual and competent judge of these matters.
 But students must be protected against the rare case of unjust grading and evaluation.
-Allegations of unfair or prejudiced grading may be brought to the attention of and reviewed by the department Chair, by the Dean of the appropriate school and, if necessary, by the Provost & Senior Vice President, whose decision is final.
+Allegations of unfair or prejudiced grading may be brought to the attention of and reviewed by the department Chair, by the appropriate Dean and, if necessary, by the Provost, whose decision is final.

 Minimum/Maximum Course Loads